yzshi5/MINO/README.md

 Set `eval` as 1 for inference only, check `exp` folder for more details,

 ## Unconditional version for PDE solving
-Example of applying MINO for on solving Darcy Flow and N-S PDE problem under `surrogate_PDE` folder, see [Transolver]( https://github.com/thuml/Transolver/tree/main/PDE-Solving-StandardBenchmark) for more details
+Example of applying MINO for solving Darcy Flow and N-S PDE problem under `surrogate_PDE` folder, see [Transolver]( https://github.com/thuml/Transolver/tree/main/PDE-Solving-StandardBenchmark) for more details

 ## Acknowledgement